With two major rivers, seven large reservoirs and many other areas of water there is

 and features likely to hold or 'attract' a missing person.

-scene of many incidents until it is too late.
-However their training and experience is still essential for safeguarding
+However the Team's training and experience is still essential for safeguarding

 Searching from the water has the advantage of being fast and efficient.

 A further advantage of canoeists is that their depth of experience allows them to search

 moving water very effectively.

 Canoe Team members must be capable of looking after themselves on a wide range of water grades

 and are also expected to attend at least one training event every year and be capable

 of working in an impromptu team and as part of a larger team effort.